-It’s a quick turnaround for us Staggies in getting ready for another Premiership fixture in what is turning out to be a packed schedule for Malky Mackay and his players.
+It’s a quick turnaround for us Staggies in getting ready for another Premiership fixture in what is turning out to be a packed schedule for Derek Adams and his players.

-Following a point on the road in Dundee, Saturday sees another trip down the A9 – this time around to take on Motherwell in Lanarkshire with a 3:00 PM kick-off.
+Tuesday sees another trip down the A9 – this time around to take on Motherwell in Lanarkshire with a 7:45 PM kick-off.

 The claret and amber side quickly hit a run of form leading to Kettlewell’s permanent appointment – his first managerial role since he left us at Ross County.

-Despite a strong start to this season where they picked up three wins, including victories over Kilmarnock, Hibernian, and Hearts, Kettlewell’s side is on a poor run of form.
+As well as strong start to this season where they picked up three wins, including victories over Kilmarnock, Hibernian, and Hearts, Kettlewell’s side is on a very good run of form.

-They have picked up ten points this season but have lost their last four matches in the Scottish Premiership.
+They have picked up 22 points this season but are unbeaten in their last five matches – including wins over Livingston and Alloa in the Scottish Cup.

 Motherwell have continued to operate in Kettlewell’s preferred back three system, providing them much solidity.
-They have scored seven goals this season, whilst conceding nine.
+They have scored 27 goals this season, whilst conceding 36.